Dich0tomy/Weepin/docs/spec/0.1.0/functional.md

 - `gitlab:owner/repo=dev` gitlab with branch
 - `git:https://codeberg.com/Codeberg/org=975ee655a3f19fc0554f2a3186d86c5f4a1abe7c` a resolvable `GitRI` for generic git source with an attached commit

 Resolvable RIs are provided for convenience when `wee init`ing or `wee add`ing, instead of:
 ```shell
 $ wee init
 $ wee add owner/repo -r 0.1.0
 $ wee add repo/baz -r dev
 ```

 It can become

 ```shell
 $ wee init
 $ wee add owner/repo=0.1.0 repo/baz=dev
 ```

-And even
+Or even

 ```shell
 $ wee init owner/repo=0.1.0 repo/baz=dev
 ```

 > [!IMPORTANT]
 > `ResolvableRI`s are not `PinnedRI`s!
 > `PinnedRI`s are a special kind of RIs that are permanently pinned and cannot be upgraded
 > A resolvable `GitRI` or `TemplateRI` is still of its own kind, but it just uses different syntax
 > upon `wee add`ing and `wee init`ing which gives it an initial value.

 ## `wee`